Kirthi-Niharika/Projectwork2--Kidney-Disease-Image-Segmentation-Using-GAN-Model/README.md

-##Results and Impact
+## Results and Impact

-The project significantly enhances the efficiency of medical image analysis by automating segmentation tasks.
+The project significantly enhances the efficiency of kidney image analysis by automating segmentation tasks.
 It reduces the dependency on manual annotation, thus saving time and effort while maintaining high accuracy.
 The implementation of GANs ensures precise and reliable segmentation, aiding healthcare professionals in making better-informed decisions.

 This project lays the groundwork for future advancements in AI-driven medical imaging, potentially extending to other modalities such as MRI and X-ray segmentation.

-##Articles Published / References
+## Articles Published / References

 J. Doe, A. Smith, "Enhancing Medical Image Segmentation with GANs," Journal of AI in Healthcare, vol. 15, no. 2, March 2024.

 R. Patel, B. Johnson, "Deep Learning for Automated Medical Diagnosis: A GAN-Based Approach," AI & Medicine, vol. 10, no. 1, Feb.
 2024.